nietras/Sep/README.md

 benchmarks results with `_MT` in the method name are multi-threaded.
 These show Sep provides unparalleled performance compared to any other CSV parser.

+The overhead of Sep async support is also benchmarked and can be seen with `_Async` in the method name.
+Note that this is the absolute best case for async given there is no real IO involved and hence no actual asynchronous work or continuations (thus no `Task` allocations) since benchmarks run from memory only.
+This is fine as the main purpose of the benchmark is to gauge the overhead of the async code path.

 #### NCsvPerf PackageAssets Reader Comparison Benchmarks
 [NCsvPerf](https://github.com/joelverhagen/NCsvPerf) from [The fastest CSV parser in